Inquiry question: How important is it for genetic material to be replicated exactly?

 The main event in anaphase is the separation of sister chromatids.
 The sister chromatids of bivalent chromosomes are held together by proteins that function like glue to hold the replicated DNAs together.
 At the start of anaphase, specific proteases are activated, resulting in the cleavage of proteins that hold the chromatids together.
 Then, the spindle fibres contract, pulling the chromatids towards the centrioles.
 Thus, sister chromatids are separated and move to opposite ends of the cell.

 Fluorescence micrograph of a cell in anaphase.
-Contraction of the spindle fibres separates the chromatids (called daughter chromosomes) to opposite spindle poles.
+Contraction of the spindle fibres separates the chromatids (daughter chromosomes) to opposite spindle poles.
 Image credit: © Michael Davidson.
 Observing Mitosis with Fluorescence Microscopy

 Telophase